Green Dragon Claw Sterling Silver Gothic Ring — .925 Silver

 Each scale on the talons has a slightly different depth.
 Some are deeper with more shadow, others sit closer to the surface.
 This uneven quality is intentional — it mimics actual reptile skin rather than a uniform machine pattern.

 The oxidized finish pools in the deep parts of the claw joints, making the articulation between segments visible even from a distance.
-It’s the kind of detail you keep discovering weeks into wearing it.
+It's the kind of detail you keep discovering weeks into wearing it — like the open flame cutwork running down each shoulder of the band, polished blades over dark recesses.

 Heads up: The claw tips extend slightly beyond the stone.
 They’re not sharp enough to scratch skin, but you’ll feel them catch on knit fabrics like sweaters or scarves.